olegp/common-node/README.md

     grep 'TODO' lib/*

-To contribute code, fork the project, make and commit your changes and send a pull request.
+To contribute code: fork the project, make and commit your changes and send a pull request.

 ### Acknowledgements